|

 This step reveals a significant difference between Mozilla-based browsers (FireFox, Netscape and Mozilla) on the one hand, and IE (& Opera) on the other:

-Alan Wood offers directions for configuring various browsers at Unicode and Multilingual Web Browsers.
-To help with the decisions about which fonts to choose where, the following chart sets out font options for Netscape encodings and for IE language scripts that should work.
+Alan Wood offers directions for configuring various browsers (not the latest versions, but probably still helpful) at Unicode and Multilingual Web Browsers.
+To help with the decisions about which fonts to choose for what, the following chart sets out font options for Netscape encodings and for IE language scripts that should work (it's very outdated, but I just can't bring myself to delete it.)

 Chart adapted from